Best bike torque wrenches 2024 – tighten your bike bolts to perfection

 The Ritchey Torque Key is available with 4Nm or 5Nm presets.
 It's a compact device that won't take up too much storage space or that you could easily carry in your pack.

-Usefully, Ritchey includes a good range of 1/4 inch hex heads, so you're set up to tighten 3, 4, or 5mm hex bolts as well as T20s, T25s, and Phillips screws, which should cover most small bolt options on most bikes.
+Usefully, Ritchey includes a good range of 1/4 inch hex bits, so you're set up to tighten 3, 4, or 5mm hex bolts as well as T20s, T25s, and Phillips screws, which should cover most small bolt options on most bikes.
 The rubber holder does a good job of keeping them all in place so it should be hard to lose any.

 With its compact dimensions, the drawback of the Ritchey Torque Key is that there's a small handhold and leverage isn't that good even on easy-to-reach bolts.
 That, combined with its relatively low torque preset, makes this a tool for occasional use that you'll likely find uncomfortable if you're making more frequent adjustments.